x-jesse/Reinforcement-Learning/readme.md

 ### Exploration vs Exploitation

 There is a tradeoff between *exploration* and *exploitation* in RL.
-To find the optimal policy, our agent needs strike a balance between *exploring* the environment and *exploiting* its learned experience.
-Our agent cannot
+To find the optimal policy, our agent needs to strike a balance between *exploring* the environment and *exploiting* its experience.
+In other words, we need to choose when to try new things and when to take advantage of our learned knowledge.
+Our agent cannot spend all its time exploring, or else it will never get to use the knowledge it's learned.
+Likewise, it needs to explore to gain knowledge, since it starts off with no information about the environment.

+Policies that only encourage exploitation are called *greedy* policies, since we are selecting our action based on the highest available reward.
+Sometimes, we want to select the actio with highest expected reward most of the time and explore occasionally.
+We refer to these policies as *epsilon-greedy* policies, since they select the "best" action (exploiting) with a probability of $\epsilon$ and a random action (exploring) with a probability of $1-\epsilon$.

+The exploration vs exploitation is a well-explored (haha) problem in RL, if you'd like to learn more, the [multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit) problem is a good place to start.

 ## Definitions